AxlMrt/carpool-mns/README.md

   - **Repositories**: Tests for data access repositories.
   - **Utilities**: Utility/helper classes or functions for tests.

+## Data Normalization

+In this application, non-sensitive data is normalized for consistency across controllers.
+Specifically:

+- Non-sensitive data, such as usernames, email addresses, address etc., is stored in lowercase.
+- This normalization ensures uniformity and facilitates comparisons and searches.

+**Considerations:**

+- **Server-Side Validation:** Despite normalizing data to lowercase, the server validates inputs to ensure they conform to expected formats.
+- **Special Cases:** Certain cases, such as proper names or languages with case sensitivity requirements, may necessitate maintaining the original case.

+This data normalization process is applied uniformly across controllers to maintain data consistency throughout the application.

 ## Contributions
 Contributions are welcome!
 If you wish to contribute to this project, make sure to create a branch for your changes and submit a pull request when ready.